holycrap872/til/python/python_modules.md

 from lib.util import helper_function
 ```

-This means that when you simply type `import package_name` from some outside
+This means that when you simply type `from Package_Name import * ` from some
-python file, you get access to `parser`, `helper_function` and everything in
+outside python file, you get access to `parser`, `helper_function` and
-thing1 without having to identify them by the file they are in.
+everything in thing1 without having to identify them by the file they are in.